-The course opens with a spotlight on development, stereotypes and misconceptions where we try to answer the question 'How should we be measuring countries in the 21st century?'.
-Pupils will use a variety of GIS tools to investigate whether our traditional views of development are outdated through the use of gapminder, Dollar Street and ourworldindata.org amongst other sources.
-This then leads to an in-depth study of China as we consider 'Is China the world's next superpower?'.
+The new year leads us into an in-depth study of China as we consider 'Is China the world's next superpower?'.
 We pull all the geographical themes of the previous years together by considering and its geography, population, environmental concerns, China's increasing global dominance economically along with its military strength and geopolitics.
 The One Child Policy is studied with its implications for China both now and in the future and pupils are increasingly exposed to a wide range of data presentation techniques and supported to interpret a range of data on which to form opinions.
 Environmental concerns in China and potential world-wide impact are covered, which leads into our climate change unit further on in the course.

-By Easter, pupils will be introduced to more enquiry questions through the study of climate change and challenged with deciding what course of action the Maldives should take against ever increasing sea level rises.
+In the summer term, pupils will be introduced to more enquiry questions through the study of climate change and challenged with deciding what course of action the Maldives should take against ever increasing sea level rises.
 Throughout all these units we continue to use and develop map skills, photo interpretation, data presentation and interpretation.
 An optional trip to Iceland is offered on rotation with other department's overseas trip.